Raymond-CL/Raymond-CL/WSL-setup.md

 # WSL-setup

 setup procedure for *Windows Subsystem for Linux* (WSL). \
+The following guide shows how one can install and setup some of the most common applications and utilities needed for numerical analysis in high-energy physics. \
+The setup is for a WSL environment, and also suitable for Ubuntu operating systems.
+Not for Mac OS or other Linux distributions. \
 If you are reading this on Github, click on the top right button to show table of contents. \
-Most of the operations below required that you have a stable internet connection.
+Most of the operations below required that you have a stable internet connection. \
+Most of the application or packages will first be downloaded in the `$HOME/prog_PACKAGE` directory, which can be deleted after installation to free up disk usage. \

 Table of contents:
 [WSL](WSL-setup.md#setup-wsl),